 sudo fcli set main flow_forwarder_remote_addresses udp://[aaff::beef]:8104

-You can use udp, tcp or tls as protocols.
-In addition to using IPv4 or IPv6 addresses your can use hostnames and FastNetMon will resolve them automatically for you.
-For TLS mode we support only hostnames as they’re required for TLS certificate validation.
+You can use UDP, TCP or TLS as protocols.
+In addition to using IPv4 or IPv6 addresses, you can use hostnames, and FastNetMon will resolve them automatically for you.
+For TLS mode, we support only hostnames as they’re required for TLS certificate validation.

-If you use traffic capture from mirror / SPAN you can enable sampling to reduce load and mount of telemetry traffic:
+If you use traffic capture from mirror / SPAN, you can enable sampling to reduce the load and amount of telemetry traffic:

 sudo fcli set main flow_forwarder_sampling_rate 512